 Carbs 0-2g net carbs per serving of four olives

-Similar to the tortillas but ham keeps the carb count even lower!
-Avoid honey-roasted ham or other kinds that may contain a lot of sugar – always check the carb content before buying.
+Avoid honey-roasted ham or any other kind that may contain a lot of sugar – always check the carb content before buying.
 Eat on its own, or spread some cream cheese on a slice and roll up.

 Carbs: 0-1g net carbs per 2oz serving

-Sunflower seeds and pumpkin seeds are the most readily available.
-As usual, check the carb count but a very filling serving of 1/4 cup is great for a snack – and often can be found in convenience stores too.
+Sunflower seeds and pumpkin seeds (pepitas) are the most readily available.
+As usual, check the carb count but a very filling serving of ¼ cup of seeds is great for a snack – and they often can be found in convenience stores too.